bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Once the [`readable._read()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_readable_readsize) method has been called, it will not be called again until more data is pushed through the [`readable.push()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_readablepushchunk-encoding) method.
 Empty data such as empty buffers and strings will not cause [`readable._read()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_readable_readsize) to be called.

 The `size` argument is advisory.
-For implementations where a “read” is a single operation that returns data can use the `size` argument to determine how much data to fetch.
+For implementations where a "read” is a single operation that returns data can use the `size` argument to determine how much data to fetch.
 Other implementations may ignore this argument and simply provide data whenever it becomes available.
-There is no need to “wait” until `size` bytes are available before calling [`stream.push(chunk)`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_readablepushchunk-encoding).
+There is no need to "wait” until `size` bytes are available before calling [`stream.push(chunk)`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_readablepushchunk-encoding).

 The [`readable._read()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_readable_readsize) method is prefixed with an underscore because it is internal to the class that defines it, and should never be called directly by user programs.